discopt/cmr/doc/tu.md

 If `IN-MAT` is `-` then the matrix is read from stdin.
 If `OUT-DEC` or `NON-SUB` is `-` then the decomposition tree (resp. the submatrix) is written to stdout.

-## Algorithm ##
+## Algorithms ##

-The implemented recognition algorithm is based on [Implementation of a unimodularity test](https://doi.org/10.1007/s12532-012-0048-x) by Matthias Walter and Klaus Truemper (Mathematical Programming Computation, 2013).
+The implemented default recognition algorithm is based on [Implementation of a unimodularity test](https://doi.org/10.1007/s12532-012-0048-x) by Matthias Walter and Klaus Truemper (Mathematical Programming Computation, 2013).
 It first runs \ref camion to reduce the question to that of [recognizing regular matroids](\ref regular).
 Please cite the paper in case the implementation contributed to your research: